Ever notice how working on your laptop from the comfort of your own couch often leads to discomfort in your neck?

 And while tablet computers weren’t really built for doing a lot of data entry, they’re being used more and more for productivity.

-In the event you find yourself using your tablet more like a laptop, use an external keyboard and follow the guidelines above to properly set up your workstation.
+If you find yourself using your tablet more like a laptop, use an external keyboard and follow the guidelines above to properly set up your workstation.
 Also, consider using dictation software to minimize typing on the device.

 In other cases when you’re using a tablet for an extended period of time, take short breaks to stand up and stretch your neck and arms.
-For more on stretching, see SFM’s page on preventing strains and sprains.
+For more on stretching, see our page on preventing strains and sprains.

 Tips for any mobile device